GSS-Cogs/family-covid-19/datasets/ONS-Deaths-involving-COVID-19-in-the-care-sector-England-and-Wales-deaths-occurring-up-to-1-May-2020-and-registered-up-to-9-May-2020-provisional/spec.md

 Period

 Area
--A7:A29 Area code taken as the continuous sequence of codes from column A.
+- A7:A29 Area code taken as the continuous sequence of codes from column A.

 Week Ending
--C5:AG5 week_ending taken as continuous horizontal sequence of dates across  the top.
+- C5:AG5 week_ending taken as continuous horizontal sequence of dates across  the top.
--Formatted to single day period URI
+- Formatted to single day period URI

 Week Number
--C4:AG4 Week number taken as horizontal sequence of integers across the top.
+- C4:AG4 Week number taken as horizontal sequence of integers across the top.

 Cause of death
--C6:AH6 dimension "Cause of death" taken as "All deaths", "COVID-19"
+- C6:AH6 dimension "Cause of death" taken as "All deaths", "COVID-19"

 Unit Multiplier
--Set unit multiplier to 1.
+- Set unit multiplier to 1.

 Measure Type
--Set Measure Type to Count.
+- Set Measure Type to Count.

 Unit of Measure
--Set Unit of Measure to People.
+- Set Unit of Measure to People.

 #### Table structure